Rockarya/Job-Applicantion-Portal/README.md

 -> uploading pdf and images
 -> sync and async calls
--> errors in console log for the applicants ko thik krna hai
+-> errors in console log for the applicants ko thik krna hai -> shortlist and accept by the recruiter krna hai -> done, what to show to applicant and can some fields in model of user and job can be removed
+-> date of joining of accepted applicant